-On the morning of the 25th, Blunt dispatched a scouting party to determine enemy strength around Cane Hill.
+Curtis sent another warning to Blunt on the 24th that he was “too far in advance of support and supplies.”
+Blunt ignored it and dispatched a scouting party to determine enemy strength around Cane Hill.
 After a skirmish, Blunt learned that Confederate cavalry were in his front, soon to be joined by Hindman’s army.
 If Hindman and Marmaduke joined forces, they would have about 11,000 men and a good chance of driving through Blunt’s small force and reentering Missouri.

 Blunt rushed to gather a supply train and advance on Marmaduke before Hindman arrived.
 He was unaware that Hindman was still several days away.

 - Cutrer, Thomas W., Theater of a Separate War: The Civil War West of the Mississippi River.
 The University of North Carolina Press, (Kindle Edition), 2017.

 - Faust, Patricia L. (Patricia L. Faust ed.), Historical Times Illustrated Encyclopedia of the Civil War.
 New York: Harper & Row, 1986.

 - Pollard, Edward A., Southern History of the War (facsimile of the 1866 edition).
 New York: Fairfax Press, 1990.